MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a custom middleware.
+1. Create a middleware
-2. The custom middleware will display the results of the submitted form from the static HTML we created.
+2. Run the application
-3. If no form was submitted, the custom middleware should not prevent the execution of other middleware.
+3. Change the order of middleware

 ####	Task 1: Create a middleware.

-1. Create a custom middleware that checks the value of the **Favorite** parameter that is submitted from the form.
-Skip the middleware if the **Favorite** parameter is missing.
+1. Create a custom middleware that checks the value of the **favorite** parameter that is submitted from the form.
+Skip the middleware if the **favorite** parameter is missing.

 2. Write to the page output the selected value from the form.

 ####	Task 2: Run the application.

-1. Run the new ASP.NET Core application in **Microsoft Edge** and review the page's output.
+1. Start the  **PollBall**  project with debugging.

 2. Access the following relative URL:

      - **/poll_questions.html**

-3. Select the **Basketball** game, and click the **Submit Form** button.
+3. Select the **Basketball**  radio button, and click the **Submit Form** button.

-     > **Note**: The browser moved to a result page, and the following result is shown: Selected Value is = Basketball.
+3. Verify that the **Selected Value is = Basketball** text is displayed in the browser.

-4. Close the **Microsoft Edge** window.
+4. Stop debugging.

 ####	Task 3: Change the order of middleware.

 1. Move the **app.UseStaticFiles** before the custom middleware.

-2. Run the new ASP.NET Core application in **Microsoft Edge**.
+2. Start the  **PollBall**  project with debugging.

 3. Access the following relative URL:

      - **/poll_questions.html**

-4. Select the **Basketball** game, and click the **Submit Form** button.
+4. Select the **Basketball** radio button, and click the **Submit Form** button.

-     > **Note**: Now the **UseStaticFiles** middleware executes instead of the custom middleware, and it transfers back to the poll_questions.html page.
+5. Verify that the **poll_questions.html** file content is displayed in the browser, and that the browser did not load a different page.

-5. Close the **Microsoft Edge** window.
+6. Stop debugging.

-6. Move the **app.UseStaticFiles** between the custom middleware and the **app.Run**.
+7. Move the **app.UseStaticFiles** between the custom middleware and the **app.Run**.

-7. Comment the **next.Invoke();** line of code that skips the custom middleware if the favorite parameter is not found.
+8. Comment the **next.Invoke();** line of code that skips the custom middleware if the favorite parameter is not found.

-8. Run the new ASP.NET Core application in **Microsoft Edge**.
+9. Start the  **PollBall**  project with debugging.

-9. Access the following relative URL:
+10. Access the following relative URL:

      - **/poll_questions.html**

-     > **Note**: Now an empty page is shown, and the UseStaticFiles does not handle the call.
+11. Verify that a blank page is displayed.

-10. Close the **Microsoft Edge** window.
+12. Stop debugging.

-11. Uncomment the commented code that skips the middleware.
+13. Uncomment the **next.Invoke();** method call.

 >**Result**: At the end of this exercise, you will be able to create a custom middleware and receive webform calls to it.